texastribune/styleguides/newtribunestyle.md

 #### Headlines

 Headlines are block entities.
+Article headlines will use an h1 header.
+They will have a class of .story_headline.

 #### Bylines

 Bylines are block entities.
+They should use the class .story_byline.

 #### Paragraphs